TheWidlarzGroup/react-native-video/README.md

 **React Native 0.59 and below**

-Run `react-native link react-native-video` to link the react-native-video library.
+Run `react-native link react-native-fast-video` to link the react-native-fast-video library.

 #### Using CocoaPods (required to enable caching)

 Setup your Podfile like it is described in the [react-native documentation](https://facebook.github.io/react-native/docs/integration-with-existing-apps#configuring-cocoapods-dependencies).

 Depending on your requirements you have to choose between the two possible subpodspecs: